As a technical writer with a Master’s Degree in Computer Science, I write educational essays to enhance understanding

 An interesting fact worth knowing.
 I noticed that the sitemap of each blog only contains the posts, not the pages.
 Search engines will know about all the posts from the sitemap.

-However, the only way search bots would discover your content that is created as pages is by following links from other posts, or from link lists and tabs created with the Pages Gadget.
+However, the only way search bots would discover the content that you created as pages is by following links from other posts, or link lists and tabs created with the Pages Gadget.

 Therefore, make sure to keep this in mind when creating a site.

 When you create a page or a post, the URL is generated automatically from the title.
 However, if you later change the title, the URL remains unchanged.
-This is done purposely so that any incoming links don’t get broken.
+That is done purposely so that any incoming links don’t get broken.

 For this reason, you might want to think about the URL when creating posts or pages.
 Why?
 I always like to be sure the URL is general enough so that it makes sense in the future if I drastically change the title.
 That’s why.

 You can override the URL when you create a post by selecting the Permalink option under “Post Settings” and change it to “Custom Permalink” as shown below.
 Then type in the URL you wish to use.

 Pages don’t have the option to override the URL.
 However, I discovered a trick.
 You can publish the page with a temporary title that you want for the URL, then go back, change the title, and save it.
 The original generated URL will remain.